Adore2113/MarsHSim/docs/notes/hab_layout/utility.md

         - sorbent beds
         - separated gas transfer lines
         - controls, valves and sensors
-        - minimum maintenance aisle width: ~ 1.2 m

     ♡ used for:
-        - drawing in Martian atmosphere
+        - drawing in Mars atmosphere
         - removing dust before compression
         - compressing the intake gas
         - separating useful atmospheric gases
-        - transferring recovered gases toward habitat storage or use
+        - transferring recovered gases

     ♡ exterior intake equipment is not included in the pressurized room volume

-    ♡ the room can be isolated from the rest of the Utility Hub during intake-system faults or maintenance
+    ♡ the room can be isolated from the rest of the Utility Hub during issues or maintenance

 ### ----------------------------------------

 ### Combined Area:
     ♡ Water Processing Room: